 EXTRA CURRICULAR ACTIVITIES

 Balbriggan Community College provides and encourages a vast array of extracurricular activities for its students.
-Some of the activities include Gaelic Football, Basketball, Soccer, Athletics, Animation club, Linguistic club, Chess club
+Some of the activities include Gaelic Football, Basketball, Soccer, Athletics, Animation club, Linguistic club, Chess club.

 LINKS WITH THE COMMUNITY

 Balbriggan Community College has a long and established tradition in Balbriggan.
 We have established links with the town council, several local community groups who regularly use our facilities.
 We are delighted to be involved in a European exchange programme with secondary schools in St. Wendel Germany.
 We have built up a close relationship with TCD and have been awarded ‘school of distinction’ for 8 years running from 2016-2023.
 We were awarded a green flag for our commitment to recycling.
 Balbriggan Community College is proud to be a local school for the local community.